danieljprice/splash/docs/settings.rst

 SPH particles because the interpolation is performed to all pixels within :math:`2h` of an SPH particle.
-Such arrows in regions of few or no particles can be hidden using the “hide arrows where there are no particles” option in the :ref:`sec:vectorplots`.
+Such arrows in regions of few or no particles can be hidden using the “hide arrows where there are no particles” option in the :ref:`sec:menu-v`.
 A threshold number of particles for each pixel can be specified, below which no arrow will be plotted on that pixel.